40 Marquette

 Located about 60 miles north of Madison, Marquette County (pop.
 16,000) is a rural county outside of any metro or micropolitan statistical area.
-Its population is 92% white and a decade older than the state average.
-College graduates make up just 15% of the county’s over-24 population–one of the lowest levels in the state.
+Its population is 93% white and much older than the state average.
+College graduates are among the lowest levels in the state.
 After a series of fairly competitive elections in the 2000s, Republicans opened a wide lead in the state beginning around 2010.

 Click each column name to sort its values.

 Marquette County’s population is distributed across a range of small municipalities.
-Packwaukee Town is the most population, with about 1,600 residents.
-The City of Montello has 1,400 and Montello Town has 1,300.
 All communities typically give a majority of their vote to Republican candidates; although, City of Montello did vote for Tony Evers in 2018 and a handful of places voted for Tammy Baldwin in that year as well.

 This map shows the location of each municipality in the county, as it existed in 2022.